Social Media

 LearnPost Category - LearnLearnPlayPost Category - PlayPlay - Post Category - AdventuresAdventures - Post Category - IndoorIndoor

 Take the kids to explore the National Gallery Singapore!
-Here’s our guide on what to do and see with kids at this art gallery plus a special mention to the Keppel Art Centre for Education, the area dedicated to kids!
+Here’s our guide on what to do and see with kids at this art gallery plus a special mention to the Keppel Art Centre for Education, the area dedicated to kids.

 Have you taken the kids to admire the art at the National Gallery Singapore?
 There’s also a special building within the National Gallery called the Keppel Art Centre for Education dedicated to kids’ activities and art programmes!
 The National Gallery Singapore is a heritage building that has witnessed many historic moments and is now a historical landmark.
 And guess what?
 Entry to the National Gallery Singapore and the Keppel Art Centre for Education is FREE for Singaporeans and PRs!
-Filled with exciting immersive and interactive art exhibits for kids, you may have to work your negotiating skills to convince them to go home.
-Here’s our practical guide on everything you need to know for a fun day with the kids at the National Gallery Singapore!
+It’s filled with exciting immersive and interactive art exhibits for kids, so you may have to work your negotiating skills to convince them to go home.
+Here’s our practical guide on everything you need to know for a fun day with the kids at the National Gallery Singapore.

 Exhibitions at National Gallery Singapore

-Keppel Art Centre for Education
+– Keppel Art Centre for Education

-Gallery Children’s Biennale
+– Gallery Children’s Biennale

-Kids’ Activities at Keppel Art Centre for Education
+– Kids’ Activities at Keppel Art Centre for Education

-Restaurants at the National Gallery Singapore
+– Restaurants at the National Gallery Singapore

-National Gallery Singapore Opening Hours
+– National Gallery Singapore Opening Hours

-National Gallery Singapore Carpark
+– Getting to the National Gallery Singapore

-Exhibitions at the National Gallery Singapore
+– National Gallery Singapore Carpark

 Exhibits at National Gallery Singapore